meshcloud/meshcloud-docs/docs/meshstack.managed-service.md

 ## Continuous Delivery

 meshcloud releases new versions of meshStack on a continuous schedule.
 As you can see by reviewing our [release notes](/blog), this can happen multiple times a week.
-Our managed service ensures that your installation and configuration is kept up to date at all times.
+Our managed service ensures that your installation and configuration is kept up to date at all times when delivering new releases to your staging and production environments.

 ### Artefact Delivery

 meshcloud pushes artefacts for new releases to a customer-provided artefact store.
 This enables us to fulfill software admission/delivery and archival requirements you may have.

-Similarly, we deliver configuration and infrastructure as code for your installations to acustomer-priovded git repository.
+Similarly, we deliver configuration and infrastructure as code for your installations to a customer-provided git repository.

 ### Staging Environment